Pentacle's TEAM

 Natalie Bonniwell

 Natalie Bonniwell earned her Bachelor of Business Administration from Pace University NYC, with a focus in Arts & Entertainment Management studies.
 Before joining the Pentacle team, she gained over 4 years of experience working in the operations and administrative side of the music industry, helping independent artists connect with a team of experts and educational resources at Cari Cole Voice & Music Co.
-Natalie has developed a strong passion for the arts in both her professional and personal life.
+Having originally moved to New York in 2013 to study dance and music and ultimately navigating to the business side of the industry, Natalie has developed a strong passion for the arts in both her professional and personal life.

 Anna Brady Marcus